 - Develop clinically skillful, compassionate and culturally competent physicians from diverse backgrounds who are grounded in our osteopathic philosophy and ready to meet future healthcare workforce needs.

-- Advance research, innovation and discovery to improve health and solve the medical challenges of today and the future; and we
+- Advance research, innovation and discovery to improve health and solve the medical challenges of today and the future.

 - Provide exceptional patient-centered care, with an emphasis on primary and interprofessional team-based care that responds to the needs of the community including underserved and special needs populations.

 The school is located in a suburban setting.
-The nearest large city is Philadelphia.
+The nearest metropolitan area is Philadelphia.

 Year founded: 1976

 Type: Public, non-profit

-The Rowan University School of Osteopathic Medicine is fully-accredited by the COCA and by the Middle States Commission on Higher Education (MSCHE).
+The Rowan-Virtua School of Osteopathic Medicine is fully-accredited by the COCA and by the Middle States Commission on Higher Education (MSCHE).

 - Rowan University